-Most children can only concentrate for about 15 minutes at a time before they might need a brief break.
+Most children can concentrate for only about 15 minutes at a time before they might need a brief break.
 Get your child to do some neck stretches, arm shakes and finger wriggles.
-A favourite activity, like watching TV or playing outside, might be a reward for when the homework has been finished.
+A favourite activity, like watching TV or playing outside, might be a reward for when your child has finished the homework.

 Create the right environment